 FRETWORK is there to bring all sectors of the supply chain and provide a point for meeting.
-It is an essential part of our philosophy that others from outside our close group can join with us to better understand in Real World terms.
+It is an essential part of our philosophy that others from outside our close group can join with us to ensure better understanding of issues, developments and problems.

 The chemical supply industry must establish supply chain knowledge of chemical use and application.

 The retail end of the supply chain must ensure they can answer fully to the consumer for what they sell.

 The textile processors involved in FRETWORK have a crucial role in the supply chain when choices are made and decisions taken.

 FRETWORK has the objective to bring communication and organisation to the supply chain on these critical technical issues.